ryankooy/liri-node-app/README.md

 ### Movie-This

 For finding movie stats with Liri, a user types `node liri movie-this <movie title>`.
+This argument requests data from the OMDB API, and displays various information about the movie including averaged critic ratings from IMDB and Rotten Tomatoes.
+If the queried movie is not found, the user will be alerted by a message.

 ![the 'movie-this' argument](https://media.giphy.com/media/gHQCdj8i3nSHC8xWfx/giphy.gif)